kkyznechikk/rsschool-cv/cv.md

 ## About Me
 ***
-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
+I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills)
 ## Skills
 ***
 * HTML